European-XFEL/Karabo/README.md

 modified C++ source files must be compliant with the `clang-format` settings in the `.clang-format` file at the root of the repository.

-The CI linting job currently use `clang-format 13.0.0`.
-Please make sure that you have this version available on your development system.
+The CI linting job currently use `clang-format 17.0.6`.
+Please make sure that you have at least this version available on your development system.

 There are instructions on how to setup a development system based on Visual Studio Code